roux-ohdsi/aouFI/README.md

 - `simulated_ehr` Simulated ehr data to search - similar to what would be returned by `omop2fi()`.
 This will be used for testing and demo purposes.
 It can be used with getFI().
-The values in this data are entirely fabricated based on code in /data-raw
+The values in this data are entirely fabricated based on code in /data-raw.
+Next step is to add a third dataset with occurrences that don’t fall within any of the FIs as well to be able to test the omop2fi function.
 - `simulated_cohort` Simulated cohort with a starting search date.
 Can be used with `simulated_ehr` to use the `getFI()` function.
 It contains a sample of fake participants in simulated_ehr with randomly